black-trooper/create-riot-app/.github/ISSUE_TEMPLATE.md

-# Describe your issue
+# Please describe your issue

 # Which version of Riot does it affect?

-# Please teach me about your environment
+# Please describe your environment

 - `node -v`:
 - `npm -v`: